onnx/onnx/docs/Operators.md

-  MaxPool consumes an input tensor X and applies max pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths.
-   Max pooling consisting of getting the max value of a subset of the input tensor according to the kernel size and downsampling the data into the output tensor Y for further processing.
+  MaxPool consumes an input tensor X and applies max pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths. max pooling consisting of computing the max on all values of a subset of the input tensor according to the kernel size and downsampling the data into the output tensor Y for further processing.

 #### Attributes